aleparuokakauppa/Blogsite9000/README.md

 - learn fundimental techniques used in webserver development
 - Backend deployment on bare-metal Linux

-## Golang is overkill for a blog...
-This is true, but as a learning experience creating any full-stack project is a great learning process.

 # Usage
 This is a personal project, so a major fork is required for deployment for other people.